 Common Core Standards - Learning standards developed nationally to reflect what students should know and be able to do in English/Language Arts (ELA) and Math in all grades.
 Also contains guidance for teachers regarding effective instructional strategies for student learning.
-The Common Core Standards will be the basis for future testing that will replace current MCAS testing.
+The Common Core Standards are the basis for standardized testing.